Roksana Moradi-Brovia Photo

 • Bankruptcy Litigation

+Roksana Moradi-Brovia is a partner at RHM LAW LLP.
 Roksana D. Moradi-Brovia has dedicated her legal career to representation of both individuals and businesses navigating through Chapter 7 and Chapter 11, and litigation arising in the bankruptcy context.

-She has successfully confirmed 89 Chapter 11 Plans of Reorganization for both individuals and businesses, assisting her clients through the “rehabilitation” process at each step of the way.
+She has successfully confirmed 94 Chapter 11 Plans of Reorganization for both individuals and businesses, assisting her clients through the “rehabilitation” process at each step of the way.
 Recent Chapter 11 cases include representing a couple with 19 income producing real properties, a small trucking company, a jewelry store, a dental practice, a tortilla manufacturing business and an LLC which owns a 13-unit commercial building.
 She routinely represents patient care ombudsmans appointed in healthcare bankruptcy cases.

-Ms. Moradi-Brovia was nominated as a Super Lawyers Rising Star in 2014, 2015, 2016, 2017, 2018, 2019, 2020 and 2021.
-She was nominated in two Super Lawyers top-lists: Up-and-Coming 100 - 2021 Southern California Rising Stars; and Up-and-Coming 50 - 2021 Women Southern California Rising Stars
+Ms. Moradi-Brovia was nominated as a Super Lawyers Rising Star in 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022 and as a Super Lawyer for 2023.
+She was nominated in two Super Lawyers top-lists: Up-and-Coming 100 – 2021/2022 Southern California Rising Stars; and Up-and-Coming 50 – 2021/2022 Women Southern California Rising Stars.

 She was the 2018 and 2019 President of the Central District Consumer Bankruptcy Attorneys Association (“cdcbaa”) and has been on the Board of Directors and the Programs Chair of the cdcbaa since 2013.
+Ms. Moradi-Brovia is the cdcbaa’s representative to the U.S. Bankruptcy Court for the Central District of California’s Bar Advisory Board.

-In May of 2019, Ms. Moradi-Brovia was elected to serve as an honorary member on the Board of Directors of the Los Angeles Bankruptcy Forum (“LABF”).
-In May of 2021, she was selected to join the LABF’s Diversity, Equity & Inclusion Committee.
+Ms. Moradi-Brovia has served as an honorary member on the Board of Directors of the Los Angeles Bankruptcy Forum (“LABF”) since May of 2019.
+She is a member of LABF’s Diversity, Equity & Inclusion Committee.

 Ms. Moradi-Brovia was the 2018-2019 Chair of the Commercial Law and Bankruptcy Section of the Los Angeles County Bar Association (“LACBA”), previously holding the positions of Programs Chair, Secretary and Vice Chair; she remains an active participant in the Section.
 She acted as Chair of the Debtor Assistance Project/Pro Bono Sub-Committee of the Bankruptcy/Commercial Law Section of LACBA from 2013 through 2017.
-Ms. Moradi-Brovia was the LACBA representative for the U.S. Bankruptcy Court for the Central District of California’s Bar Advisory Board for 2017.
+Ms. Moradi-Brovia was the LACBA representative to the U.S. Bankruptcy Court for the Central District of California’s Bar Advisory Board for 2017.

 In December of 2019, Ms. Moradi-Brovia was selected by the Chief Judge of the U.S. Bankruptcy Court for the Central District of California, Hon.
 Maureen A. Tighe, to the Court's Small Business Reorganization Task Force whose mission is to work to identify obstacles in the current system for small businesses in distress, perform outreach and education issues in the community and suggest edits to the Court’s Local Rules as related to the new Small Business Reorganization Act.